 My favorite herbs for women's health are adaptogens!
 In fact, following the interview for my current position, Catherine Hunziker, owner and chief formulator for WishGarden Herbs, asked me which herb I would like to be, to which I emphatically responded, "Holy Basil!"

 Adaptogens are generally regarded as plants that help the body adapt to stress — and you may be wondering what that has to do with women's hormone balance.
 Prolonged stress causes heightened levels of cortisol.
-Excess cortisol increases blood sugar (which can ultimately lead to insulin resistance), can contribute to depression and fatigue, weakens muscles, and can cause headaches and high blood pressure.
+Excess cortisol increases blood sugar (which can ultimately lead to insulin resistance), can contribute to fatigue, weakens muscles, and can cause headaches and blood pressure issues.

 To manufacture enough cortisol when experiencing long-term stress, the body steals supplies from the hormone pregnenolone, which ultimately converts into cortisol and/or the female sex hormone progesterone (this process is also known as "the pregnenolone steal").
 Progesterone counteracts the effects of estrogen in a woman's body.
 It's the "pro" "gestation" hormone, and is often referred to as the pregnancy hormone.
-Declines in progesterone levels promote estrogen dominance (discussed in my previous post), marked by low sex drive, infertility, headaches, thyroid dysfunction, fatigue, PMS, and accelerated aging, to name a few.
-According to Dr. Christiane Northrup, "Estrogen dominance has also been linked to allergies, autoimmune disorders, breast cancer, uterine cancer, ovarian cysts, and increased blood clotting."
+Declines in progesterone levels promote estrogen dominance (discussed in my previous post), marked by low sex drive, fertility issues, headaches, thyroid imbalance, fatigue, PMS, and accelerated aging, to name a few.
 In short, stress wreaks havoc on sex hormone balance.

 This is where adaptogens come in.
 They increase the body's resistance to the effects of long-term stress, support immune function, and ultimately the delicate balance of female hormones.
 That's not to say there aren't many other herbs that are beneficial for women's health, but with the level of stress the modern woman experiences, it's easy to zero in on the value in adaptogens.
 While I'm only highlighting Holy Basil here, Ashwagandha, Ginseng, Rhodiola, and Maca all deserve an honorable mention.